js6177/InstaChain/Node/Layer2LedgerBatched/README.md

 - for each Transfer transaction, for both the source and destination addres, generates an atomically incrementing AddressBalance upsert statement
 - batch inserts them.

-Once the transfers are successfully inserted, the Layer2LedgerDbWriter unlocks all source and destination addresses involved in the batch inserted transactions.
+Once the transfers are successfully inserted, the Layer2LedgerDbWriter unlocks all source and destination addresses involved in the batch inserted transactions, and removes the inserted transactions from the PendingTransactions list in redis.

 ### DB models
 The Transaction and AddressBalance are the only models that this flow uses